Ek Tha Chander Ek Thi Sudha: Flashback

 Sudha distributes sweets among the Pandits for Chandar's birthday.
 She tells them that there is no one to take care and distribute sweet for Chandar.
 She says he is such an angry man that she can't tell.
 The Pandit asks who is Chandar.
-She says that Chandar who comes here everyday, the tall handsome man.
+She says that Chandar who comes here every day, the tall handsome man.
 One of them recognizes him as son of Nathu Halwai.
 She gets it why Chandar hates sweets and sweetness.
 Chandar speaks from behind, Sudha is alert and tells Chander they had been speaking about him, that he does his PhD soon, gets a good job and marries as well.
 She takes Chandar aside.
 Chandar asks Sudha if she was telling something about him to them, she says he is scolding her on his birthday.
 He asks when did he scold.
 She tells him to shut his eyes and keeps a handkerchief in pocket.
 He is happy to see it and asks if she can do embroidery?
 He asks what can she create.
 She says she learned to write Chandar through embroidery, that is enough for her.
 She moves on, he keeps on looking at her.
 She calls him for boating.
 Chandar comes down, Sudha calls the boat.
 They both ride into it.

 At home, Pammi was with Mr.Shukla.
 Pammi says Chandar didn't come to give her the papers so she thought about coming herself.
 Mr. Shukla says he also met Chandar less since he returned from Kashmir.
 She asks about Sudha, Mr. Shukla says that it is Chandar's birthday today so she has gone to Mandir.

 Chandar and Sudha returns, Sudha is happy to see Pammi.
 She asks how she came.
 Pammi says that Chandar don't come now, so she had to come.
 Sudha asks her to come in to have tea together.
 Pammi says that they both must come to her place for tea.
 Chandar says it is a bit difficult for him to come.
 Pammi says it is his birthday so she has kept a small party for celebration.
 Sudha says she will come for sure.